-Being a service intended to be used by network applications, it also provides a way to identify individual applications.
+Being a service intended to be used by network applications, it also provides a way to identify individual applications, port numbers.

-Source and destination applications of each UDP datagram are identified by 16-bit numbers, known as port numbers.
+Source and destination applications for each UDP datagram are identified by 16-bit numbers, known as port numbers.

-Port numbers are node specific, nevertheless, a port number together with the node's IP public address will universally and uniquely identify a network application.
+Port numbers are node local, nevertheless, a port number together with the node's IP public address will universally and uniquely identify a network application.